pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### 12. User selects character combinations to focus on (??)
 ### 13. User views the leaderboard
 ### 14. User decides to quit in the middle of the typing test
+### 15. User wants to pause the typing test and resume, restart or quit later

 ## Use Cases